theallegeddumple/Eternal-Darkness-Manual-AP-World/README.md

 There's also a new option to tie progression via Runes rather than through directly using the spell.

 In 1.2 there's also a new option called Easy Logic that ensures that any chapter past 5 requires all 3 Progressive Ancient Runes the moment combat occurs.
+There's also a new setting for including the key items in the pool, but this is disabled by default.

 ## COMPLETION REQUIREMENTS: